-Adds authority for the commissioners court to file an order within the court for delegation of managerial authority to a county chief administrator.
+Allows the commissioners court to file an order within the court for delegation of managerial authority to a county chief administrator.

-Current section only applies to counties that have a population of more than 800,000 and is located on the international border (El Paso County).
+Current section only applies to counties that have a population of more than 800,000 and are located on the international border (El Paso County).